greatxue/coding_language/cpp_tut/18_cpp_inheritance.md

 13
 ```

-What’s the output if `display()` is `virtual` in `A` or `B` or `C`?

 **Virtual Inheritance**

-Different languages have different ways of dealing with these problems of multiple inheritance.
-C++ by default **follows each inheritance path separately**, so a D object would actually contain two separate A objects, and uses of A's members have to be properly qualified.

-If the inheritance from A to B and the inheritance from A to C are both marked `virtual`, C++ takes special care to only create one A object, and uses of A's members work correctly.
+Then we introduce the concept of ***virtual inheritance***.

+With virtual inheritance, the derived class D will have **only one** shared instance of class A, even though it is inherited via two different paths (B and C).
+This shared instance ensures that **there is a single set of base class member variables**, preventing duplication and inconsistency, allowing the derived class D to interact with the base class A's members as if it had inherited them directly.

-In the stream hierarchy, `ios` is a virtual base of both `istream` and `ostream`.
+Practically in the stream hierarchy, `ios` is a virtual base of both `istream` and `ostream`.

-Here is an example:
+Here is another example:

 ```cpp
 class A {